 B. All vacancies shall be posted on the district website for a period of no less than five (5) days.
 Electronic notification shall be sent to all employees at the time of posting.

 All posting shall include, in addition to the information concerning building, grade level and/or department, all necessary information concerning the certification and/or licensure which is required and any specific qualifications deemed necessary in order to be considered for the position.

-A currently employed employee who requests a transfer will be considered.
 Employees must complete the online application within the posting period.

 When a position is filled using internal candidates, interviews may be conducted in person and/or over the phone.

 4. No posting is required when a part-time position is increased in time or made a full-time position.
 The part-time employee may be offered the full-time employee opening but may request a voluntary transfer to another part-time position when such is posted.